cluis-lopez/HomeMonitor/HomeMonitor/src/main/webapp/README.md

 The client side of the app.
 It's made of 5 HTML files, one per page of the application.
 All include JQuery and Bootstrap frameworks:

-- index.html: the landing page that shows the dashboard with the last sample stored at Google, the last picture and a chart showing the evolution of the stored data.
-Uses javascript [MorrisCharts](http://morrisjs.github.io/morris.js/) for chartingThey and makes two AJAX calls to backend servlets to retrieve the data packed into JSON objects:
+- **index.html**: the landing page that shows the dashboard with the last sample stored at Google, the last picture and a chart showing the evolution of the stored data.
+Uses javascript [MorrisCharts](http://morrisjs.github.io/morris.js/) for charting and makes two AJAX calls to backend servlets to retrieve the data packed into JSON objects:

   - LastUpdate: [see LastUpdate.java](https://github.com/cluis-lopez/HomeMonitor/blob/master/HomeMonitor/src/main/java/com/clopez/homemonitor/LastUpdate.java)